Zurück zum Blog

 What about features?

 In Go, there is no virtual machine.
-The code directly compiles to machine code which allows for a more efficient compilation time and also faster execution of the code.
+The code directly compiles to machine code, which allows for a more efficient compilation time and faster execution.

 Finally, the official website features a playground area where you can go (heh) and unleash your imagination in multiple creative ways.